This page is about the Python interpreter

 The filesystem is read-only in all environments.

-parameter in the WASI environment.
+parameter in the WASI and V8 environments.

 This feature is not yet available in the microVM environment.